 Open and closing dates

-Applications are now closed.
-This is a biennial scholarship and offered in odd years.
+This is a biennial scholarship, and will be available in odd years.

 Criteria and eligibility

 Candidates for the fellowship much hold, or be eligible graduand to hold, a Bachelor’s or Master’s degree in Music Performance (VCA), Bachelor of Music (Jazz and Improvisation or Interactive Composition), Bachelor of Fine Arts (Contemporary Music), Bachelor of Fine Arts (Honours) (Contemporary Music) or Graduate Diploma in Opera (VCA) arising out of study in the discipline of Music at the Faculty, and must have graduated, or be eligible to graduate, from the discipline of Music at the Faculty within the four years immediately preceding the date of submission of the application for the fellowship.

 Candidates must be an Australian citizen or have resided in Australia for the four years immediately preceding the date of submission of the application for the fellowship.